sejungkwak/trading-paradise/README.md

 ## Implemented Features

-The site features a fully responsive design and contains 4 main pages(Home, About, Items, Contact) and 2 supporting pages(Success, Error).
+The site features a fully responsive design and contains 4 main pages(Home, About, Items, Contact) and 2 supporting pages(Success, 404).
 The header and footer are identical across the site.
   > As a Returning Visitor, I want to see the site on my phone nicely, so that I can visit it on my way home on the bus.

 - Header